Repotting cannabis: the perfect time and the right method

 Step 2: Carefully remove the plant

 Now it's time to get down to business!
 To remove the plant from its old pot, gently squeeze the sides of the pot to loosen the soil.
 This helps to loosen the roots from the pot walls.
 Carefully hold the plant by the stem, near the base, and slowly pull it out.
 Be very careful not to damage the roots, as damaged roots can severely affect the growth and health of the plant.
-If the plant is stuck and cannot be pulled out easily, you can turn the pot upside down and tap it gently on the ground to loosen the soil and allow the plant to fall out.
+If the plant is stuck and cannot be pulled out easily, you can turn the pot over and tap it gently on the bottom to loosen the soil and allow the plant to fall out.
 Careful handling of the roots is essential here.

 Step 3: Fill the new pot and insert the plant